allegheny-college-cmpsc-580-spring-2025/course-materials/README.md

 ##### Research Roadmap

-Students in this course are required to keep a `Research Roadmap` for the various experiments we will do in this course.
+Students in this course are required to keep `Research Roadmap`s for the various experiments we will do in this course.
 These are tools meant to demonstrate your overall plans, attempts, and research connections at a glance.
 Students are expected to update these roadmaps as they undertake or finish tasks involved in developing projects, and will receive guidance about which parts to finish at key times in the research process.
 Overall, this product should accurately reflect successes, failure, stops, starts, and the overall shape of the process that takes place during this course.

-In this course, these roadmaps will take a few forms:

 ###### 1 Billion Loops project

-You will complete this project on your own.
+You will complete this project independently.

 - a GitHub Project plan defining tasks and due dates, maintained by each student in response to course prompts
 - a visualization of the roadmap of steps taken to reproduce the experiment